RongxiYe/PatchFuzz/README.md

 ### Build Ghidra

-1. download ghidra release(we use 10.0.4) in https://github.com/NationalSecurityAgency/ghidra/releases/tag/Ghidra_10.4_build  and unzip it inside docker.
+1. download ghidra release(we use 10.0.4) in [ghidra build](https://github.com/NationalSecurityAgency/ghidra/releases/tag/Ghidra_10.4_build)  and unzip it inside docker.
 2. set env "GHIDRA_INSTALL_DIR" as where you put ghidra build.

 ```